lucasconstantino/SassySkeleton/source/README.md

 ## Partials

-Although Sass has a feature of ignoring files prefixed with an "_" when compiling, this feature is probably not needed when using this skeleton, as we use Compass import paths to look for the actual partials.
+Although Sass has a feature of ignoring files prefixed with an "_" when compiling, this feature is probably not needed when using this skeleton, as we use Compass import paths to separate and organize the actual partials.
 This way, we can have a more organized and clean directory of actual compiling files.